ocean-data-challenges/2023_SSH_mapping_train_eNATL60_test_NATL60-/README.md

 ## Motivation

-This datachallenge is based on the principle of the https://github.com/ocean-data-challenges/2020a_SSH_mapping_NATL60 datachallenge.
+This datachallenge is based on the principle of the [SSH Mapping Data Challenge 2020a](https://github.com/ocean-data-challenges/2020a_SSH_mapping_NATL60).
 The aim is again to compare several methods for reconstructing sequences of Sea Surface Height (SSH) from partial satellite altimeter observations.
-As in the previous datachallenge, this datachellenge follows the framework of an OSSE (Observation System Simulation Experiment) where "Real" full SSH are from a numerical simulation with a realistic, high-resolution ocean circulation model: the reference simulation.
+As in the previous datachallenge, this datachallenge follows the framework of an OSSE (Observation System Simulation Experiment) where "Real" full SSH are from a numerical simulation with a realistic, high-resolution ocean circulation model: the reference simulation.
 However, this datachallenge proposes to use two separate reference simulations, each covering an entire year, whereas previous datachallenges only used a single simulation covering one year: a first simulation for training methods requiring learning from full SSH fields, and a second for evaluating different reconstruction methods over a full year.
 On the one hand, this approach enables a longer learning period: a whole year, whereas in previous data challenges, learning was limited to a few months to maintain an independent evaluation period within the same year.
 Secondly, SSH reconstructions can be validated on a full year of data, totally independent of the learning data, making it possible to study any seasonal effects in reconstruction performance.

 ## Design of experiment

 ### Reference simulations

 The two references simulations used are the **NATL60-CMJ165** and the **eNATL60-BLB002** simulations, both based on the NEMO model, tide-free, and with a nature run grid resolution of 1/60°.
 - **NATL60-CMJ165** covers the North Atlantic region, and provides hourly output data.
 For more detailed information, please visit this link: [NATL60-CJM165 Information](https://github.com/meom-configurations/NATL60-CJM165).
 - **eNATL60-BLB002**: This simulation covers an extended area, including the tropical/equatorial Atlantic, the entire Mediterranean Sea, and the Black Sea.
 It offers a more realistic simulation, including surface pressure forcing, but it does not have the explicit resolution of tides.
 The nature run grid resolution is 1/60° with hourly output.
 You can find additional information at this link: [eNATL60 Information](https://github.com/ocean-next/eNATL60).

 For convenience and memory consideration, we have reinterpolated both of these simulations onto two different grid resolutions: **1/20°** and **1/8°**.
 Additionally, we have provided **daily mean resampling** for these datasets.

 ### Observations